Strictly Come Dancing Live!: Presenters

+Judging panel

 The Live Tour!
 2008

 Strictly Come Dancing went on tour at the beginning of 2008 for the first time.
 The tour was hosted by Kate Thornton, and judged by Craig Revel Horwood, Arlene Phillips, and Len Goodman.
 Bruno Tonioli was not a judge in this competition due to him being in Los Angeles.
 The tour began on 18 January 2008 in Glasgow and finished on 19 February 2008 in Birmingham.